BFarkascode/STM32_UARTDriver/README.md

 One particularity of UART compared to the other two common com protocols is that it does not have a "master": where with other system, one simply is synchronized to the bus due to the master's clock, there is no such thing in UART.
 Instead, the transmitter (Tx) and the receiver (Rx) "agree" ahead of time at what frequency (here called baud rate) the data is coming in on your bus, and then the Rx side samples the bus at a much higher speed to actually recognize these data bytes (called oversampling the bus by times 8 or 16).

+Until this moment, the functions we are using are:
+- void UART1Config (void)
+- uint8_t UART1RxByte (void)
+- uint8_t UART1TxByte (void)

+Returning the the issue we touched upon above, added complexity emerges when we wish to receive or transmit multiple bytes in rapid succession.
+The issues are that while we can do a byte-by-byte communication where we shut down the UART between bytes, such approach would not work for an entire message worth of bytes.
+To be more precise, we don't actually know anything about:
+-the start of a message: there is a start condition for the hardware to start listening to the bus for an incoming byte, but that doesn't tell anything about when we should capture the data on the bus.
+One can potentially listen on a whole bunch of trash (or even noise) this way.
+-the end of a message: the lack of a clear stop condition for a message means that one can not tell when the message has stopped.
+Start message problem is relatively simple to solve where one will look for an exact sequence of bytes at the beginning of a message and if that sequence if found, the micro starts logging in the incoming data.
+For the message ending, the solution from the start side can not be used since one can not control the content of a message and ensure that any random sequence defined for the end indicator would not come up already in the message, effectively cutting short the communication.
+The typical solution to this issue is to know before we send the message, how many bytes it would be, then send this expected number of bytes over to the receiver as the very first part of any message.
+This way the received will call it a day once the expected number of bytes have been received.
+I personnaly decided not to follow this solution since it limits the utility of the Rx to those scenarios where the message length is known prior the transmission.
+How I did it (see below) is by relying on the UART main interrupt to end the message.
+I will touch upon interrupt handling in an other project.